-Chinese New Year is celebrated on February 19th this year, and although it is the year of the sheep, dragon crafts are kind of a cool draw for kids when learning about this part of Chinese culture.
-This year, we are incorporating the dragon puppets with one of her favorite books, Tikki Tikki Tembo (partner link).
+This is dragon paper puppet craft is also a wonderful craft to facilitate discussion on Chinese culture or Chinese New Year.
+This year, we are incorporating the dragon puppets with one of her favorite books, Tikki Tikki Tembo.
 There’s a double-page spread of a dragon for the festival that my daughter just loves to talk about – maybe your kids love it, too?

 - construction paper

 Paper Puppet Craft Instructions

 The first set of pictures represents toddler or young child sized paper dragon puppets – it fits their smaller hands better.
 Tri-fold the paper and remove one section on the long edge.

 For a large version, lightly fold the paper in half to find the center.
 Then fold each edge into the center and secure with tape.
 Continue folding the body as in step 2 of the image below.